aristaiberia/automation101/day2_api/example5_x509certs/README.md

   * Send CSR to CA for signing
   * Retrieve signed Client certificate from CA

-Once done this is done the Client can do API calls to the Switch beign each side (Client and Switch) authenticated by their corresponding certificates.
+Once this is done the Client can do API calls to the Switch beign each side (Client and Switch) authenticated by their corresponding certificates.
+Note that in this basic example we are just using the Root's X-Vault-Token for all Hashicorp's Vault API calls, however, way more advanced scenarios can be easily implemented for each party to obtain his X-Vault-Token for Vault CA API calls.

 ## In the EOS switch before execution